-This Lagrangian contains interactions terms between the charged fields and mass terms for the fermion fields.
-Using the annihilation and creation operators, we obtain the mass-squared operators for fermions.
+This Lagrangian contains interaction terms between the charged fields and mass terms for the fermions.
+Using annihilation and creation operators, we find the mass-squared operators for fermions.
 For $q_1=-q_2=1/2$, one has

-One has to take into account the Yukawa terms.
-We denote the Yukawa coupling constant $h$.
-The Yukawa terms takes the form